companieshouse/node-session-handler/README.md

       // handle error
      });
 ```
-All your app session data will be removed from the Redis cache and `res.locals.session.appData` will be set to `null`. `res.locals.session.accountsData` will remain readable.
+All your app session data will be removed from the Redis cache and `res.locals.session.appData` will be set to `null`.

 ## Error handling